TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 Here are a few tips to help you spot a ghost broker from several kilometres away:

-1. Verify credentials: Always check the broker's credentials.
-Legitimate brokers are registered with national insurance regulatory bodies like The Financial Sector Conduct Authority (FSCA) and the Prudential Authority (PA), which act as the regulators of the South African insurance industry along with the International Association of Insurance Supervisors (IAIS), African Insurance Organization (AIO), and the South African Insurance Association (SAIA) act as the other supervisors.
+- Always check the broker’s credentials.
+Legitimate brokers are registered with national insurance regulatory bodies like The Financial Sector Conduct Authority (FSCA) and the Prudential Authority (PA), which act as the regulators of the South African insurance industry along with the International Association of Insurance Supervisors (IAIS), African Insurance Organisation (AIO), and the South African Insurance Association (SAIA) act as the other supervisors.

-1. Beware of meagre prices: If a deal seems too good to be true, it probably is.
-Extremely low premiums can be a red flag for fraudulent activity (unless they’re from Pineapple, of course.
-We’re all about offering quality insurance at a reasonable price).
+- If a deal seems too good to be true, it probably is.
+Extremely low premiums can be a red flag for fraudulent activity (unless they’re from Pineapple, because we’re all about offering quality insurance at a reasonable price).

-1. Check contact details: Ensure the broker you’re dealing with has a legitimate physical address and official contact details.
-Be wary of brokers using only mobile numbers or free email services.
+- Ensure the broker has a legitimate physical address and official contact details.
+Be cautious of brokers who use only mobile numbers or free email services.

 Scammers are experts at what they do, but these methods should be helpful if you ever encounter one.
 These points will help you identify and steer clear of ghost brokers, ensuring you deal with legitimate insurance providers.